flutter-tizen/flutter-tizen/README.md

 flutter-tizen run --release
 ```

 - See [Supported commands](doc/commands.md) for all available commands and their basic usage.
-See `[command] -h` for more information about each command.
+See `[command] -h` for more information on each command.
 - See [Getting started](doc/get-started.md) to create your first app and try **hot reload**.
 - To **update** the flutter-tizen tool, run `git pull` in this directory.